timchristoffer/kit/README.md

 ### Improvements
 * Enhance Analysis Tools & Reporting

-**Expand analysis capabilities for more detailed insights.
+  * Expand analysis capabilities for more detailed insights.

-Improve report generation with additional metrics.
+  * Improve report generation with additional metrics.

-Expand Language & File Support
+* Expand Language & File Support

-Add support for additional programming languages.
+  * Add support for additional programming languages.

-Increase the range of file types that can be analyzed.
+  * Increase the range of file types that can be analyzed.

-OAuth Authentication
+* OAuth Authentication

-Implement GitHub login for personalized access.
+  * Implement GitHub login for personalized access.

-GitHub Integration
+* GitHub Integration

-Allow users to select code files directly from their GitHub repositories.
+  * Allow users to select code files directly from their GitHub repositories.

-Real-Time Code Review
+* Real-Time Code Review

-Introduce live code analysis with SignalR for instant feedback.
+  * Introduce live code analysis with SignalR for instant feedback.

-Production Deployment

-Deploy backend using Supabase and frontend via Vercel.